ptyadana/Python-Projects-Dojo/19.XML and JSON/01.XML Essential/my_notes.md

 ## What is XSLT?

-- eXtensible Stylesheet Language Trnasofrmations
+- eXtensible Stylesheet Language Transformations
 - Different than CSS - applies templates to XML data
 - Written using XML syntax itself
 - can transorm XML into almost anything